-Manly Warringah War Memorial Park is a large bushland reserve within a predominantly urban landscape.
-The bushland supports a variety of vegetation communities and provides habitat for a range of native fauna.
+Manly Warringah War Memorial Park is a bushland reserve within large predominantly urban landscape. bushland supports a variety of vegetation communities and provides habitat for a range of native fauna.
 There are a number of vegetation communities, plant species and fauna species found within the Park that warrant protection due to their conservation status.
-The large size of the reserve and its connections with other remnant bushland reserves provide an opportunity for protection of these significant flora and fauna species and the area's extensive bushland.
+The large size of the reserve and its connections with other remnant bushland reserves provide